1. Purpose, Scope, and Organization

-Each individual having access to any Hostragon-controlled system does so via a G Suite user account denoting their system identity.
-Such user accounts are required to have a unique username, strong password of at least 8 characters, and two-factor authentication (2FA) mechanism.
+Each individual having access to any Hostragon-controlled system does so via a Google Cloud Identity user account denoting their system identity.
+Such user accounts are required to have a unique username, strong password of at least 30 characters, and two-factor authentication (2FA) mechanism.

 Logging into Hostragon Systems

 Logins by personnel may originate only from Hostragon-managed devices.
-Authentication is performed by Google’s account management system, details of which can be found at https://gsuite.google.com/security.
-Hostragon leverages G Suite’s facilities of detecting malicious authentication attempts.
+Authentication is performed by Hostragon’s account management system.
+Hostragon leverages automated security systems to detect malicious authentication attempts.
 Repeated failed attempts to authenticate may result in the offending user account being locked or revoked.

 Logging into Third Party Systems

-Whenever available, third-party systems must be configured to delegate authentication to Hostragon’s G Suite account authentication system (described above) thereby consolidating authentication controls into a single user account system that is centrally managed by the security team.
+Whenever available, third-party systems must be configured to delegate authentication to Hostragon’s Google Cloud Identity account authentication system (described above) thereby consolidating authentication controls into a single user account system that is centrally managed by the security team.

 Revocation and Auditing of User Accounts